Gluten Free & God Seeking

 (4) Slice 1 green pepper into thin strips.

 4. Prepare noodles: Cook up 1 pack of sweet potato noodles (about 1 pound) in boiling water for 7 minutes.
 Immediately drain and rinse in cold water.
-You can also put in two 9 x 13 pans and pour boiling water on and soak them for 30 min.
+You can also put in two 9 x 13 pans and pour boiling water over and soak them for 30 min.

-5. Cooking the beef:
+5. Stir-frying the beef:

 (2) Add the meat to the vegetables.

-(3) Then add the noodles
+(3) Then add the noodles.

 You may be wondering if the noodles break--these sweet potato noodles are very strong, and they hold their shape quite well.
 This beef noodle dish is delicious!